 Recent growth in flexible work

 Because flexible work is one of several options that workers might have in the labor market, increases in flexible work may mean decreases in other areas.
-The following statistics measure differences in shift work booked on the Instawork platform (measured in hours) between March and April:
+The following statistics measure differences in shift work booked on the Instawork platform (measured in hours), month over month:

 |Regions with the highest growth of flexible work||Regions with the lowest growth of flexible work|